ashwinreddy/blog/_notes/Public/Tragedy.md

 ---
-title: "Tragedy"
+title: "tragedy"
 feed: hide
 tags: concept
 ---

-Tragedy is a work of theater that ends with death.
+tragedy is a work of theater that ends with death.